 Text features play a role in student’s comprehension and should guide their thinking when reading nonfiction.
 To support students’ thinking before they read nonfiction, spend time discussing maps, diagrams, tables, captions, headings, etc. Have students complete a scavenger hunt.
 This will help the students better understand the tools to using nonfiction text.

 Preview text and ask questions.
 What do you think this section is about?
 (Students look for headings, bold words, and any visual text features to help them.
 Why is this map included with the text?)
 Discussions while previewing text will help improve the students’ vocabulary acquisition.
 Previewing text also allows readers to see how the author organized the text.

 Have students use the text features in their assignment.
 For example, students can write two column notes identifying the main ideas and details.
 Students use section headings to help identify the main idea.
 Then, they find supporting details in the text.
 After completing their notes, students then write a brief summary about what they read.
 Another activity is to have students change each heading into a question.
 Then, have the students write an answer to that question based on what they have read.
 Don’t forget to model to the students so they understand the directions before they start reading.
 All of these are examples of how to use informational text features to guide the reading process.
-The text features guide students as they read which improves their self-monitoring for comprehension.
+The text features guide students to self-monitor their comprehension.

 Have students discuss their notes in small groups and in a class discussion.
 Use this as formative data.
 Are students able to write the main points of each section they read?
 Can they explain key vocabulary words?
 Are they interpreting the information in the photos/captions/diagrams?
 Reteach and clarify as needed.